 A full year later, the PARK LEK project entered its second phase.
 I decided to intervene into this densification, by appearing as an alternative to the planned public consultation procedure.
 With the support of the Swedish National Council of Art, the municipality of Sundbyberg had accepted my invitation to chart thoughts, ideas and structures, as perceived by the residents and by others with relations to their areas today.
 My question to each was, how the urban areas look, when seen from their window?

-The second phase of PARK LEK was a pure walk and talk process.
-I visited individual or groups of locals, administrators, teachers and other professionals with a relation to the two urban areas.
+This initated a pure walk and talk phase: I visited individual or groups of locals, administrators, teachers and other professionals with a relation to the two urban areas.
 Each dialogue was documented on video, and by the end of March 2012; over 43 films were placed on you tube.
-Above: Ingrid in her window facing the area for densification, in 2010.
+Above: Ingrid in her window facing the area for densification, in 2010. ( see parklek.com)

 Above: PARK LEK dialogues performed at Hembyg(g)d, Marabouparken, 2012.